KalRaina/doublePendulum3DSimulation/README.md

 ![](OIP.jfif)

-Theta angle, the angle measured from the vertical axis downwards (represented by greek letter theta):
+Theta angle, the angle measured from the +z axis downwards (represented by greek letter theta):

 ![](hi.jfif)